Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Because of this mineral and antioxidant content, hemp milk benefits the immune system.
 Its rich potassium composition also makes it a heart-healthy beverage.
 Potassium works as a vasodilator in the body.
-In addition, hemp milk may support optimal brain functioning since high levels of omega-3 and omega-6 fatty acids are important in boosting in cognitive performance and memory.
-Finally, the calcium and phosphorous levels in hemp milk support a strong bones and teeth.
+In addition, hemp milk may support optimal brain functioning since high levels of omega-3 and omega-6 fatty acids are important in boosting cognitive performance and memory.
+Finally, the calcium and phosphorous levels in hemp milk support strong bones and teeth.

 How to Use It

 You can make your own hemp milk using hemp seeds, water, and a little sweetener of your choice like vanilla extract, raw honey, or maple syrup.
 (Check out an easy recipe here.)
 Store-bought versions are becoming more widely available.
 Use hemp milk in your smoothies, coffee, or cereal instead of regular dairy.
 It can also be used for baking vegan dishes.

 What is it?

 Simply stated, liver is the organ meat from an animal.
 Various kinds of liver may be eaten including beef, chicken, pork, duck, lamb, and cod.